ericgarciaresearch/RAMeN/README.md

 When to adjust:

-If you see many truncated collapsed reads, consider lowering slightly (e.g., 18–15).
+If you see many truncated collapsed reads ("aligned_truc_collapsed" in PreFig 6), consider lowering slightly (e.g., 18–15).

 Do not lower aggressively unless quality profiles support it (check FastQC).